Workshops/Talks: Dafna Naphtali

 who want to use their voices and electronics to make fun and unconventional music.

-We will learn basic vocal warm-ups and then explore how to use our voices for music/sound with microphones/electronics, delays, and other kinds of electronics processing to make fun and compelling music, using physical gestures with smartphones, Wii controllers, and other devices to control rhythm, tempo, melody and other aspects of a musical composition or improvisation, as well as the parameters of electronic and electro-acoustic sounds.
+We will learn basic vocal warm-ups and then explore how to use our voices for music/sound with microphones/electronics, delays, and other kinds of electronics processing to make fun and compelling music, using physical gestures with smartphones, and other devices to control rhythm, tempo, melody and other aspects of a musical composition or improvisation, as well as the parameters of electronic and electro-acoustic sounds.
 Workshop was first given Nov.
 2013 in Burgos Spain as part of Festival Audio Tangente in Burgos which focused on the human voice and live electronics/processing, and is part of a larger project of Naphtali’s to bring contemporary vocal music and electronics to new audiences. (past workshops include Festival Audio Tangente (Burgos, Spain) 2013, Meridian Gallery San Francisco January 2014 (with Shelley Hirsch), and 2020 at Women in Sound (Brooklyn, NY).

 ————-